 - Represents the interests and highlights the success of state clean energy programs in national and regional forums.
 CESA works to amplify the work of its members through presentations, reports, blogs, social media, the State Leadership in Clean Energy Awards, and outreach to federal agencies, industry, and advocates.

 CESA is supported by its members, foundations, and the U.S. Department of Energy.
-Its staff is located in California, Indiana, Maine, Maryland, Massachusetts, New York, Vermont, and Virginia.
+Its staff is located in California, Iowa, Maine, Maryland, Massachusetts, Minnesota, Vermont, and Virginia.